thegetty/artistryinbronze/content/conservation-and-analysis/39-salvioli.md

 Various surface textures and chromatic features provide at first glance evidence of two different periods of the artwork’s life.
 Greenish mineralizations are observable all over the head and the upper part of the neck (those of the left side appear relatively irregular, due to interment conditions and previous invasive cleaning treatments), which shade toward the lower part of the neck; there, the modern integrations resulted in changes of color from red to brown to black.
 A number of losses were repaired with modern additions, including a large missing area at the left side, the entire collar (including its front banderole), which is partially superimposed on the ancient metal, and the upper part of the right ear.
 Furthermore, integrations are recognizable on the muzzle in the form of three recastings.
 Both ears were cropped in the past, and only the right one arrived to us restored, whereas the left only includes an internal uncorrelated repair.
 A number of intentional cuts, along with the extensive damage to the left side and the evident marks of weapons, indicate that the original sculpture likely was vandalized by being beheaded near the typical neck joint of bronze horses.

-The aforementioned integrations were executed mainly by means of recasting, which involved significant heating of the original part and then the formation of a significant amount of cuprite and tenorite redox reactions.
+The aforementioned integrations were executed mainly by means of recasting, which involved significant heating of the original part and then the formation of a significant amount of cuprite and tenorite by redox reactions.
 Similarly, the subsequent cold smoothing of the patches and collar were extended to the adjacent original parts.
 However, the final result of this restoration remains technically rather far from the richness of detail and quality of the original, including precise casting and fine chasing of the whole surface.
 The ancient bronzesmiths lavished particular attention on the finishing of the mouth, the skinfolds, and the hair of the tuft and mane, which also include dense punch work between the two levels of locks achieved using a triangular punch.

 The repairs, as well as the two functional holes in proximity of the withers (see the dark spots in [fig. 39.1](#39.1)), which were likely needed to adapt the sculpture as a fountain, have to be attributed to the restoration by Bartolomeo Cennini in 1672.